-This is part of the Theft, Disappearance and Destruction coverage under Crime Plus.
+This is part of the Theft, Disappearance and Destruction coverage under Employee Crime.
 Loss Outside Premises provides protection* for the loss of money and securities by the actual destruction, disappearance or wrongful abstraction thereof, outside the premises while being conveyed by a messenger, or while within the living quarters in the home of any messenger.
 In most cases, the "messenger" would be your DJ, KJ or VJ employee collecting money or checks on your behalf.

 *see your policy for deductible

 Medical Payments pays the cost of an injured person's medical expenses up to the policy limit, without consideration of who is at fault.
 Medical Payments coverage often helps avoid lawsuits by giving the Insured Policyholder a hassle-free means to appease potentially litigious injured persons.

 Non-Owned and Hired Automobile Liability Insurance protects the insured against third-party lawsuits arising from the use of automobiles, which are not owned or are rented, chartered or hired by the insured, such as a chartered bus.

 Personal Injury Liability protects the insured from personal injury, other than bodily injury, resulting from false arrest, false detention, false imprisonment, malicious prosecution, wrongful eviction, wrongful entry, or the invasion of privacy of a premises.
 It also includes injury caused by oral or written material that slanders a person, goods, products, services, or which violates the right of privacy.

 Property Damage Liability protects you for acts of negligence that you become legally obligated to pay for damage to property not in your care, custody and control.